vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 * The need for excessive handbooks/playbooks/onboarding materials is greatly reduced as knowledge silos are broken down.
 * Transferring of existing skills and the sharing of new technologies happens organically, rather than needing artificial efforts like required classes and workshops.
 * It strengthens the connection between teams as friends rotate to other projects, increasing the likeliness of cross-team knowledge sharing and reducing duplicated efforts.
-* Reduces the strain on any one relationship, understanding that no one is "trapped" on a project forever.
+* Reduces the strain on any one relationship, understanding that no one is *trapped* on a project forever.

 Pair programming helps lower risk in projects.
 Rotation is the real-life manifestation of that lowered risk, by having solution knowledge and context shared by the team rather than locked up in a few people, or worse, in a single person.
 The downside to a single person rotating onto another team is greatly lowered.